shakacode/react_on_rails/docs/tutorial.md

 ![09](https://cloud.githubusercontent.com/assets/20628911/17465018/1f3b685e-5cf4-11e6-93f8-105fc48517d0.png)

+Next, configure your app for Puma, per the [instructions on Heroku](https://devcenter.heroku.com/articles/deploying-rails-applications-with-the-puma-web-server).

 Then after all changes are done don't forget to commit them with git and finally you can push your app to Heroku!

 ```